 VIS 2050 / 3 credits / Special topic (offered irregularly)

 Wordless books, or novels in pictures, are from the early 20th century.
 Using the medium of woodcuts, artists like Frans Masereel were able to create complex narratives told only with images.
 This course examines the history of these books and how they are relevant today.
 Students learn how to effectively plan, develop, and create a hand-printed woodcut novel.
-Offered as SOA 2050 for students in other disciplines.

 VIS 2100 / 3 credits / Every semester